 The city of Seville is well connected to Lisbon, by bus and plane (there is no direct train route).
 The good news is that flights a very affordable and take just over an hour.
 The bus takes about 7 hours, but if you time this right, then you can catch an overnight bus from Seville and arrive in Lisbon the following morning.

 If you choose to travel by bus, then it departs from Seville at Plaza de Armas and arrives in Lisbon Oriente Bus Station.
 It’s a direct bus, so no need to get off and change, which makes it ideal if you’re on a budget as you can save money on a night’s accommodation.
-Tickets are very cheap if booked in advance.
+Bus tickets are very cheap if booked in advance.

 If you’re preferred option to get from Seville to Lisbon is to fly, then there are several direct flights a day departing from Seville Airport and arriving in Lisbon Portela Airport.
 There are airport shuttles at both airports which make the journey from the city centres to the airports.
-Again, by booking tickets in advance, you can land some really good prices.
+Again, by booking flights in advance, you can land some really good prices.

 Where to stay in Lisbon